 9. LIFT.
 Do a full body resistance routine at least twice, preferably 3 times a week.
 Alternately, some people prefer to follow a body part split routine, which is effective as well, but I’ve found to be a little more time consuming.
 It really is up to you what you prefer.
 Both styles will give you good results.
 For more on weight lifting styles and specifics, check out my Taming the Weight Room program.

 10. Take regular rest days.
 Your body needs rest to recover properly.
-Cardio is fine on off days, but take at least one, preferably two, full rest days a week.
+Low intensity cardio is fine on off days, but take at least one, preferably two, full rest days a week.

 11. Say no to guilt, shame and restriction.
 Has it worked for you in the past?
 No?
 Then you don’t need it.